Avola: Cuisine

 The Nero d'Avola, a typical red wine of Sicily, is named after the city of Avola, where the first grafting of the vine was made, but its grapes may grow and the wine be produced in other regions of the island too.

 The denomination Avola's Almond includes three different types of almond: Pizzuta, Fascionello and Romana or Corrente d'Avola.
 These three kinds of almond come from Avola's area.
 Blooming in winter, these almonds can only grow either in sea areas or on little hills, where frost rarely happens.
 Since Avola belongs to one of the sunniest towns in Sicily, this makes it one of the main production areas for almond.

 Pizzuta and Fascionello are mainly used in the making of "Confetti", white sugared almonds, "Granita", ice slush, almond milk and other pastries, while Romana is only used for pastries and other bakery products.

 Tourism

 Avola is famous for its numerous wide beaches with fine golden sand and clean, shining sea.

-In its hilly territory there is one of the largest canyons in Europe: Cavagrande del Cassibile oriented nature reserve, where it is possible to visit enchanting small lakes.
+In its hilly territory there is one of the largest canyon in Europe: Cavagrande del Cassibile oriented nature reserve, where it is possible to visit small lakes.